US Diesel Price History: Weekly Trend, Forecast, and Major Spikes (2026)

 $3.822024

 Orange = 2026 (current).
 Red = 2022 (all-time high).
 Source: EIA Weekly On-Highway Diesel Survey annual averages, FRED series GASDESW.
-2026 = YTD average as of April 29.
+2026 = YTD average through May 2026.

 | Year | Annual Avg ($/gal) | Change from Prior Year | Notes |